 Cricket fared the best of any prepaid carrier on our undercover customer-service testing.
 We even ranked Cricket higher than Sprint, largely because of some inaccurate answers we received when using Sprint's phone-support lines.

 We were impressed by the amount of detail Cricket's online support resources provide.
 Calls to the carrier's phone support line were handled quickly, even after we had to navigate through a phone tree at the beginning of each call.
 Posting questions to Cricket's Twitter and Facebook accounts produced quick responses that could have been a bit more detailed.
 We'll see if Cricket maintains that momentum when we update our customer service rankings shortly.

 Phone Selection (5/10 points)

 Nothing particularly stands out about the phones available through Cricket.
-You can find the Galaxy S8 and iPhone 8, 8 Plus and X, though Cricket largely focuses on phones that cost $300 or less.
-Only Virgin offers fewer models among prepaid carriers, especially now that it's focusing on Apple's iPhone.
+You can find the Galaxy S10 and all the new iPhone 11 models, though Cricket largely focuses on phones that cost $300 or less, with a lot of exclusives from the likes of Alcatel and LG.
 You can often get budget phones at a significant discount through Cricket when you transfer a number from another carrier.

 Special Features (1/5 points)

-In April, Cricket added a new Stream More feature that caps video streams at 480p, so you'll consume less data when catching up on your favorite Netflix shows.
+Cricket offers a Stream More feature that caps video streams at 480p, so you'll consume less data when catching up on your favorite Netflix shows.
 You have the option of turning off Stream More if you prefer to watch higher-resolution video on your phone.